MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-move-device-admin-work-profile.md

 To get the **Resolve** button to appear, the user must postpone setup and restart the process from the notification.

-To avoid this condition, use enrollment restrictions to block enrollment into devie administrator management.
+To avoid this condition, use enrollment restrictions to block enrollment into device administrator management.

-## Android Company Portal 404 error
+## User sees an error after tapping URL to Update device settings page
-Users might get a 404 error when they tap the link to the **Update device settings** page of the Android Company Portal.
+Users might see an error page in the browser when they tap the URL to the **Update device settings page** of the Android Company Portal.
 This error can be caused by one of the following:
 - The device isn't an Android.
 - The Android device doesn't have the Company Portal app.
 - The Android Company Portal version is earlier than 5.0.4720.0.